-Extramural fellowships are those awarded by governmental agencies, private foundations, and corporations.
+There are many options for funding outside of UGA, including from governmental agencies, private foundations, and corporations.
 Many extramural fellowships are open to international students.
-Others, such as the National Science Foundation Graduate Research Fellowship and some government-sponsored fellowships, are awarded only to U.S. citizens.
-The UCLA’s GRAPES website provides a searchable database for hundreds of opportunities for graduate students.
-Pivot is a searchable grants database to assist in identifying potential grant opportunities.
+Others, such as the National Science Foundation Graduate Research Fellowship (GRFP) and some government-sponsored fellowships, are awarded only to U.S. citizens.
+These databases provide easy access to search a wide variety of funding opportunities:

-The Institute for Broadening Participation designs and implements strategies to increase access to STEM education, funding, and careers, with special emphasis on diverse underrepresented groups.
-The Pathways to Science website provides a searchable database as well as resources for prospective and current STEM graduate students — including short and long-term funding opportunities, webinars, and other professional development information for preparing fellowship applications.
+- Pathways to Science includes not only funding opportunities, but also resources for prospective and current STEM graduate students — including short and long-term funding opportunities, webinars, and other professional development information for preparing fellowship applications.

 David L. Boren Fellowships

 Boren Awards provide a unique funding opportunity for U.S. students to study world regions critical to U.S. interests (including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America, and the Middle East).
 The countries of Western Europe, Canada, Australia, and New Zealand are excluded.
 The Boren Fellowship allows graduate students to add an important international and language component to their graduate studies.
-Boren Scholars are awarded up to $20,000 for an academic year and Boren Fellows are awarded up to $30,000 for two academic years.
 Additional information on preferred geographic regions, languages, and fields of study are available through the Boren Awards website.
 Application information is also available online.
 For more information please contact Elizabeth Hughes Sears in the Honors Program.

 Foreign Language and Area Studies (FLAS) Fellowship

 This fellowship is open to any current or potential UGA graduate students from any graduate/professional school who demonstrate superior academic achievement and have an interest in Latin American languages and area studies related topics.
 Academic year awardees are expected to take a course load that includes one language course (Portuguese or Quechua) and one area studies course for the semesters they receive the award.
-Academic Year awards include up to $18,000 for tuition and fees and a $15,000 stipend.
 Summer fellowships are available for study at a FLAS approved program for Portuguese, Quechua, Haitian Creole, or other indigenous languages of Latin America.
-Summer fellowships include $5,000 for tuition and fees and a $2,500 stipend.
 For more information visit lacsiuga.org/flas.

 National Science Foundation’s Graduate Research Fellowship